Estimating Front-End Development

 Lesson 5: Try, fail, repeat

-Taking all the above factors into account results in much stronger connection between estimates and the reality.
-It allows developers to provide project leader and other team members with numbers that can be actually used for planning.
-Still, developer’s input alone doesn’t automatically produce the delivery date for the product.
-Sicknesses, unpredicted hardware failures, sudden requirement changes and Jupiter phases will probably wreck the initial schedule anyway.
-In that sense software development is not far from the warfare:
+Taking all the above factors into account results in much stronger connection between estimates and reality.
+It allows developers to provide project leader and other team members with relevant numbers that can be used for planning.
+Still, developers’ input alone doesn’t automatically produce the delivery date for the product.
+Sicknesses, unforeseen hardware failures, sudden requirement changes and Jupiter phases will probably wreck the initial schedule anyway.
+In that sense software development is not far from warfare:

 In preparing for battle I have always found that plans are useless, but planning is indispensable.Dwight D. Eisenhower

-The good thing is that with each project you should come up with more sound estimations.
+The good thing is that with each project you should come up with increasingly more accurate estimations.
 Reality will always have the nasty property of surprise.
-But the experience you get through failures will allow you to reduce your own magic factor to a value smaller than the infamous 2 (or even more).
+But the experience you earn through failure will allow you to reduce your own magic factor to a value much smaller than my 2.
 If you repeatedly achieve the factor of 1, you can begin writing your own book on software estimation and future-telling.

 The true value

-Eventually, the value of estimation doesn’t come from predicting the future.
-Though vital in this business, it’s far from reliable predicting.
+In the end, the value of estimation doesn’t come from predicting the future, even if that’s its original purpose.
 But it forces you to think about the problem, analyze it and, eventually, solve it.